connorjonesy/portfolio/README.md

 Why not postman?

-I feel like Bruno is postman stripped of bloat.
+Cute doggy.
+But also, I feel like Bruno is postman stripped of bloat.

+* *bruno tips*

+make sure bruno GUI has the local environment selected so bruno knows where to grab baseUrl always start with a health check to confirm the connection